dkotama/unlearned-sensors-familiarity-check/specifications/llm_result_comparison_specs.md

 ## 3. Proposed Implementation Steps

-### Step 1: Official Datasheet Collector/Accessor
+### Step 1: Official Datasheet Loader

-*   **Objective:** To obtain official datasheets for the sensors listed in `data/sensors.csv`.
+*   **Objective:** To load official datasheets for the sensors listed in `data/sensors.csv`.
 *   **Details:**
-    *   A column, `DatasheetPath` exist on `data/sensors.csv`.
-This column will contain a direct URL to the official PDF/text datasheet or a local file path.
-    *   A new module/class (e.g., `OfficialDatasheetFetcher` in `src/datasheet_fetcher.py`) will be responsible for:
+    *   A new module/class (e.g., `OfficialDatasheetLoader` in `src/datasheet_loader.py`) will be responsible for:
-        *   Reading the URL/path from `sensors.csv`.
+        *   Reading the sensor information from `data/sensors.csv`, specifically the `Brand` and `Sensor` columns.
-        *   If it's a URL, downloading the datasheet.
-        *   If it's a local path, accessing the file.
-        *   Extracting text content from the datasheet (e.g., from PDF or text files).
-This might require libraries like `PyPDF2` or `pdfminer.six` for PDFs.
-    *   Downloaded and processed official datasheets will be stored in a dedicated directory, e.g., `data/official_datasheets/`, named consistently (e.g., `[Brand]_[Type].pdf` or `[Brand]_[Type].txt`).
-This module should handle the renaming and caching.
+        *   Constructing the official datasheet filename in the format `[Brand]_[Sensor].md`.
+        *   Loading the content of the official datasheet from the `datasheet` directory.
-    *   Error handling for unavailable datasheets (e.g., broken links, unsupported formats) must be implemented.
+        *   Error handling for missing datasheets must be implemented.
 A status (e.g., "Official Datasheet Not Found") should be logged.
+    *   The official datasheets are expected to be in Markdown format and stored in the `datasheet` directory.

 ### Step 2: LLM Reviewer Implementation